Common WordPress Errors and How To Fix Them

 • Fix your corrupted htaccess file

 You can download a fresh copy Of WordPress and upload wp-admin and other folders again or try to fix the corrupted htaccess file.
-For this, you will have to establish an FTP connection and change the name of your htaccess file.
+To do this, you must establish an FTP connection and change the name of your htaccess file.
 Go to settings and permalinks to save the permalinks so that WordPress generates a new htaccess file and replaces the corrupted file with a newly created file.
 You can reactivate plugins when you need them.
-Same goes for themes and other elements.
+The same goes for themes and other elements.

 4. Parse and Syntax Errors

 Parse and syntax errors occur when there is an error in your PHP code.
-This usually happens when you try to add code in your functions’ file, but it can also be caused by a plugin or theme in some cases.
-Your server will not only tell you the main reason behind this error, but it also indicates the code line number that is causing the problem, which makes your life easier.
+This usually happens when you try to add code to your functions file, but a plugin or theme can also cause it in some cases.
+Your server will tell you the main reason behind this error and indicate the code line number causing the problem, making your life easier.

-In most cases, such errors occur soon after you have made some changes so you can easily fix this error by reverting those changes.
-If that is not the case, then you should establish a connection with a FTP and delete the line of code which is causing all the problems.
+In most cases, such errors occur soon after you have made some changes, so you can quickly fix this error by reverting those changes.
+If not, you should establish a connection with an FTP and delete the code causing all the problems.

 5. Connection Timed Out

-Nothing is more frustrating for a user than to see a connection timed out error.
-This error mostly occurs due to poor shared hosting environments with low memory limits.
-That is you should choose a hosting provider like you choose a design company.
+Nothing is more frustrating for a user than to see a connection timed-out error.
+This error mainly occurs due to poor shared hosting environments with low memory limits.
+That is, you should choose a hosting provider like you select a design company.
 If you have purchased a shared hosting and the server your website is hosted on fails to respond to all the requests, a connection timeout message will pop up on the user screen who will try to access your website.

-Start off by deactivating all the plugins and reactivate your plugins one by one to identify which plugin is causing the problem.
-You can also consider switching hosting providers, get an upgraded plan or switch to a dedicated server.
+Start by deactivating and reactivating all the plugins individually to identify which plugin is causing the problem.
+You can also consider switching hosting providers, getting an upgraded plan, or switching to a dedicated server.

 6. 404 Error

-Another annoying type of error that commonly occurs on WordPress websites is 404 error.
-Mostly, these 404 errors occur due to misconfigured permalinks settings or htaccess file.
+Another annoying error commonly occurring on WordPress websites is the 404 error.
+Mainly, these 404 errors arise due to misconfigured permalink settings or htaccess files.
 Go to settings and reset your permalinks in your permalink’s settings.
-If that does not resolve the problem, you can try renaming your htaccess file by connecting to a FTP especially if you are not able to access your WordPress dashboard.
+If that does not resolve the problem, you can try renaming your htaccess file by connecting to an FTP, especially if you cannot access your WordPress dashboard.

 7. Caught Up In Maintenance Mode

-WordPress users are bound to face issues when they try to update their WordPress version.
-To prevent any issues, WordPress tends to automatically turn on the maintenance mode during the installation of updates.
-This allows your website users to have a normal experience instead of a broken one due to updates.
+WordPress users are bound to face issues when updating their WordPress version.
+WordPress turns on maintenance mode to prevent any problems while automatically installing updates.
+This allows your website users to have an average experience instead of a broken one due to updates.

-Even though this process works normally in most cases but there are instances where your WordPress website does not come out of maintenance mode and get stuck in it.
-Thankfully, you can easily fix this problem by establishing a FTP connection and deleting the maintenance file, which is located in the root directory of your website.
+Although this process usually works in most cases, there are instances where your WordPress website does not come out of maintenance mode and gets stuck in it.
+Thankfully, you can quickly fix this problem by establishing an FTP connection and deleting the maintenance file, which is located in your website’s root directory.

-Which WordPress errors do you face?
+Which common WordPress errors do you face?
 Let us know in the comments section below.

 Leave a Reply